Yoast/developer/docs/customization/apis/rest-api.md

 import Alert from '@site/src/components/Alert';

 <Alert>
 The 'raw' <code>json</code> data format described below is only available in Yoast SEO versions 16.7 and upwards.
-If you would like to test this functionality, you can download the latest release candidate from <a href="https://github.com/Yoast/wordpress-seo/releases">our GitHub repository</a>.
 </Alert>

 Yoast SEO includes a REST API which returns all of the SEO metadata (meta tags, schema.org data, and more) for any URL on a site.
 This makes it very easy for headless WordPress sites to use Yoast SEO to manage all of their SEO considerations.